Harriet Tubman's family

-Harriet Tubman (18221913) was an American abolitionist and political activist.
+Harriet Tubman (1822–1913) was an American abolitionist and political activist.
 Tubman escaped slavery and rescued approximately 70 enslaved people, including members of her family and friends.
-Harriet Tubman's family includes her birth family; her two husbands, John Tubman and Nelson Davis; and her adopted daughter Gertie Davis.
+Harriet Tubman's family includes her birth family, her two husbands, John Tubman and Nelson Davis, and her adopted daughter, Gertie Davis.

-Tubman's parents—Benjamin "Ben" Ross and Harriett “Rit" Greene Ross—were enslaved people who were owned by two different families.
-Their lives came together when Mary Pattison Brodess, Rit's owner, married Anthony Thompson.
-Ben Ross, owned by Thompson, met and married Rit Greene.
-They lived together until about 1823 or 1824, when Rit and their children went to the Brodess farm.
-Ben was a timber estimator and foreman and Rit was a domestic servant.
+Tubman's parents—Benjamin "Ben" Ross and Harriett "Rit" Gene Ross—were enslaved by two different families.
+Their lives came together when Mary Pattison Broadness, Rita's enslaver, married Anthony Thompson.
+Ben Ross, enslaved by Thompson, met and married Rit Greene.
+They lived together until about 1823 or 1824 when Rit and their children went to the Brodess farm.
+Ben was a timber estimator and foreman, and Rit was a domestic servant.
 After Ben was freed, he bought his wife's freedom.
-Ben was a conductor on the Underground Railroad and slaveholders were becoming suspicious of his role in escapes in the area.
+Ben was a conductor on the Underground Railroad, and enslavers became suspicious of his role in escapes in the area.
 Tubman, having freed other family members, rescued her parents.
 After a short period in St. Catharines in Ontario, Canada, Tubman and her parents settled in the Auburn, New York area.